ZEUS-03/Sorting-Algorithm-Visualizer/README.md

 - Link to website: https://visualizesortingalgos.netlify.app

-##Structure:
+## Structure:

 - HTML and CSS are used for designing basic frontend.
 Also Bootstrap is used for nav bar and buttons present in nav bar.

--JavaScript is extensively used for DOM manipulation.(such as creating new bars and replacing bars to visualize sorting pattern)
+- JavaScript is extensively used for DOM manipulation.(such as creating new bars and replacing bars to visualize sorting pattern)

 - I have also provided speed and size of array buttons to control the speed of the sorting visualization and also the size of the displayed array(or bars).